tcakmak0/yara-scan-api/README.md

 }
 ```

-The `upstream` block defines the backend servers for load balancing.
+The `upstream` block in the nginx configuration defines the backend servers for load balancing.
 Requests to `/upload` are proxied to the `scanner_backend`, which consists of the YARA-Scanner instances.

 This setup ensures that incoming requests are distributed among the available instances of the YARA-Scanner application, providing better scalability and fault tolerance.